 In most cases, it will fall under the jurisdiction where you signed the credit application or credit card agreement.
 However, in some cases, it could be in the state where you live now.
 Each of the 50 states and the District of Colombia has its own laws.

-Debt collectors will typically try to move the venue to the place where they have more time to collect the money they say you owe.
+Debt collectors will typically attempt to move the venue to the place where they have more time to collect the money they say you owe.
 However, that doesn’t mean they will be allowed to do so.
 It’s up to you to make a compelling argument as to why a different state’s statute of limitations should be used.

 Is my debt past the statute of limitations?